 Caribbean Beat was launched in January 1992 as the inflight magazine of BWIA (British West Indian Airways), the Trinidad & Tobago-based airline founded in November 1940.
 The magazine partnered with BWIA for 15 years and 82 issues, publishing quarterly until August 1995, and then publishing bi-monthly from September 1995.

 On 31 December 2006, BWIA was wound up and replaced by Caribbean Airlines.
 Caribbean Beat continued as the inflight magazine with the new airline.
 On 27 May 2011, Caribbean Airlines acquired a majority stake in Air Jamaica, making it the national airline both of Trinidad & Tobago and of Jamaica.
-Caribbean Beat is now the inflight magazine of Caribbean Airlines’ full network, and continues to publish every two months as before.
+The Air Jamaica brand was phased out in 2015.
+Caribbean Beat is the inflight magazine of Caribbean Airlines’ full network, and continues to publish every two months as before.

 If you require material from a back issue urgently and it is not online or in its complete form, you can order a copy online.
 Please make sure to indicate which issue you would like in your order.